Barton, Vermont: Electricity

 The Barton side of Barton town is served by Barton Electric, which generates some of its power hydroelectrically to 2100 customers (households).

 The Orleans side of Barton town is served by The Village of Orleans Electric with 665 customers (households).

 Water and sewage

 Water is separately distributed to local village residents in Barton and Orleans.
 Barton charges $59.50 per 5000 USGAL; Orleans charges $24.
 Sewage is charged by the same water meter usage, $172.60 per 5000 in Barton; $59 in Orleans.

 Solid waste

 Barton generated about 2000 ST of waste annually in 2013.

 Transportation

 Major routes

 The opening of the Interstate north on November 9, 1972, and opening south in 1978, stimulated connections with other communities; it resulted in increased trade and attracted new residents.
 This was similar to the effects of the opening of the railway a century earlier.
-In 1980, Barton registered its first population gain in a century.
+In 1980, Barton registered its first population gain in half a century.

 Barton has 78.37 mi of state road and class 1, 2 and 3 roads, of which 44.38 mi are class 3 (dirt) roads and 21.43 mi are state roads.